Skip to content

 114. Treatment of palm oil refinery effluent (PORE)?

-The company states that the quality of effluent remains in compliance with regulatory controls and all refinery effluents are sent to wastewater treatment plants before being released into water courses or municipal sewers.
+The company states that its effluent quality consistently meets regulatory standards, with all refinery effluents directed to wastewater treatment plants before being discharged into water courses or municipal sewers.

 115. Commitment to protect natural waterways through buffer zones?